IrvingZha0/lab-bcos/docs/CNS.md

 - Implementation in code: systemcontractv2/ContractAbiMgr.sol
 - Abstract Contract: tool/ContractBase.sol
 - Provide multi-version management by inheriting from ContractBase.sol, and initializing ContractAbiMgr with version number.
-- Note: ContractAbiMgr is managed by system contract, system contract should be deployed before applying CNS.
+> ContractAbiMgr is managed by system contract, system contract should be deployed before applying CNS.

 #### b.
 Utilities